Geology Course Offerings

 GEOL 389 Special Topics (2 or 4 credits)

 A course designed for group study of a subject matter of special interest.
 Typically applied to an extended field trip offered during winter break or spring break with associated lectures, labs, research and/or literature review.
 Special topics courses that include a field trip require an additional fee to cover expenses, such as travel.
-Prerequisite: GEOL 105 and Instructor’s consent.
+Prerequisites: GEOL 105 and instructor’s consent.

 GEOL 428 Environmental Geology Research

 GEOL 450 Geology Field Camp (6 credits)

 A summer field course that integrates basic geologic skills and knowledge in the construction of geologic maps.
 The field camp is typically six to eight weeks in duration, and students normally attend the course during the summer between their junior and senior years.
 This course is not offered by St. Norbert College.
 Students must enroll in a field camp offered by another institution.
 Prerequisite: declared geology major and approval of field course by the Geology discipline.

 GEOL 490 Independent Study